Microsoft has brought the power to synchronize data with either SQL Server on-premise or SQL Azure in the cloud to the world of mobility.

 Looking back over the last 6 months of this series of articles, you’ve created wireless-efficient WCF REST + JSON Web Services in Azure to download data from SQL Azure tables to Windows Phone.
 You’ve maintained in-memory collections of objects in

-CIOs are asking for help in confronting the tidal wave of mobile devices entering the enterprise.
-IT departments have raised the white flag as attempts to block consumer-focused smartphones and tablets have failed.
-The Consumerization of IT has been a
+CIOs are asking for help in confronting the tidal wave of mobile devices entering the enterprise and IT departments have raised the white flag as attempts to block consumer-focused smartphones and tablets have failed.
+The Consumerization of IT has been

 All DBAs know that Joining tables on non-indexed columns is the most expensive operation SQL Server can perform.